foundation/foundation-emails/docs/pages/tips-tricks.md

 Problems

-- this could cause the email open to not be registered
+- This could cause the email open to not be registered
-- your email's call to action could be missed
+- Your email's call to action could be missed

 Causes